 - Complete a clinical licensing examination administered by a state or regional clinical testing agency accepted in the state where you wish to be licensed.

 Guide to Applying to U.S. Dental Schools for Internationally Trained Dentists

 Applying to dental school as an internationally trained dentists can be a complex and difficult task.
 To get a better understanding of all the requirements, download our guide (ASDA members only).
 Not a member?
 Join now.

 The guide contains information and tips on each step of the process including:

 - After acceptance

 - After graduating

 Are you an international dentist interested in applying to a U.S. dental school and practicing in the U.S.?
-Watch this video to hear international dentists who graduated from a U.S. dental school share their experiences attending an advanced standing or international dental program and finding a job.
-An immigration lawyer also presented the U.S. practice options and requirements.
+Watch this video to hear international dentists who graduated from a U.S. dental school share their experiences attending an advanced standing or international dental program.

 "As an international student, ASDA played a major role in getting me prepared for the boards.
 When I got into dental school, it had a huge impact in my life for leadership development and support to know everything I needed about the U.S. dental scene through the ASDA events.
 It is one voice, one body and one of the largest student organization in the world, it is ASDA and I cannot be more proud to be part of it."